trevordavid/cv/README-google-scholar.md

 - **Pros**: Broader coverage, no API key needed for basic usage, includes more citation sources
 - **Cons**: Limited by Google's scraping protections, less reliable author position detection

-## Lead Author Detection

-- **ADS**: Uses a dedicated library for lead author papers
-- **Google Scholar**: Uses a sample-based approach to determine the percentage of papers where you are first author
+### Hybrid (Default)
+- **Pros**: Gets the best of both worlds - accurate first author detection and broader citation coverage
+- **Cons**: Requires both APIs to be set up and working

 ## Notes

 - Google Scholar has no official API, and the `scholarly` package is a third-party library
 - Excessive use of the Google Scholar API may lead to rate limiting or CAPTCHA challenges
+- The GitHub Actions workflow is configured to use the hybrid approach by default